 First, let’s go over how to clean the outside of your helmet.
 Depending on how dirty your helmet is, you might want to consider doing either a quick wipe-down or a real deep cleaning.
-We’ll explain how to do both.
+Scroll to which you wanna do.

 Quick Wipe Down for Your Motorcycle Helmet

-Quick wipe downs will make the bigger motorcycle helmet cleaning sessions quicker.
+Quick wipe downs will make the bigger helmet cleaning sessions quicker.

-If there are any bits that are really stuck to the outside of your helmet, you can start by loosening the grime by taking a damp paper towel or soft cloth and draping it over the helmet.
+If there are any bits that are really look stuck to the outside of your helmet, you can start by loosening the grime draping the damp soft cloth over the helmet for 10 minutes.

 Deep Cleaning Your Motorcycle Helmet Shell